 Where we prepare for the worst, and hope for the best

+Some emergencies require warmth, while with others heat is the problem.
 Hurricanes usually occur in warm areas.
 Keeping warm is usually not a problem.
 On the other hand, wind storms and ice storms can leave you exposed to hypothermia.
 If your home is not warm, you may have to leave it and go to a emergency community shelter.

 Fireplaces are the first source of emergency heat for most people.
 Gas fireplaces will work during a power outage.

-If you have a wood fireplace, be sure and keep enough wood stored to last a few weeks, and a good supply of matches.
+If you have a wood fireplace, be sure and keep enough wood stored to last a few weeks and a good supply of matches.
 You may also need a hatchet or saw to cut up wood.